 A measure of the complexity of data.
 What is particularly interesting for precious metals investors, a fractal dimension can measure the complexity of price paths (or charts of prices) of metals.
 The higher the fractal dimension is the more complicated the price paths (charts) are.
-Fractal dimension is one of the things that's fractal index is based on.

 The guys are in a car on their way to the football game.
 John is driving while Eric and Jill are having an animated chat.

 If one remembers that near tops or bottoms the charts of gold tend to become jagged and the price movements more rapid in both sides, then one might imply that these charts are more complicated near bottoms or tops (or during sideway trends).
 This suggests that a high value of the fractal dimension might indicate a top or a bottom (or a sideway trend).

 On the other hand, during rallies or slumps the prices tend to follow a rather simple pattern – they follow a trend line.
 This, in turn, suggests that low values of the fractal dimension might indicate that one is a witness of an ongoing rally or decline.

 If one analyzes the price trend together with the fractal dimension, they might be able to properly identify future turning points in the price paths of metals (the prices have fallen recently, but now the chart seems to become more and more jagged… wait a moment, the fractal dimension is quite high… is a top likely to occur?...).
 This is extremely important as it might enable you to close your positions before the anticipated decline or to open new positions right after the bottom.

 Now that we know how the fractal dimension might be of help to you let us concentrate on the concept itself.
 As we have written before, a fractal dimension is a measure of the complexity of data.
 It can be used as a measure of the complexity of prices of metals and therefore might be used as an indicator of tops and bottoms.